Here’s why Aerith’s Theme from Final Fantasy VII is a symphonic masterpiece

 Nobuo Uematsu’s beautiful theme is one of the most famous pieces of video game music ever written – and deservedly so.

-Nobuo Uematsu, who celebrates his 60th birthday today, is one of the founding fathers of video game music.
+Nobuo Uematsu is one of the founding fathers of video game music.
 His work – particularly for the epic Final Fantasy series – has inspired scores of composers and introduced a whole generation to the magic of orchestral music.